2h3ph3rd/sn-exporter/README.md

 Actually, only to pdf and txt formats.

-Notes are deleted automatically from server after 15 minutes.
+Notes are completely deleted from server after 15 minutes.

 ## How to install